Skip to main content

 Your Research Resource

-The Office of Research and Graduate Programs, led by Executive Associate Dean of Engineering, Research and Graduate Programs John Gilligan, oversees the facilities and activities of research and graduate studies in the college.
+The Office of Research and Graduate Programs, led by Associate Dean of Research and Infrastructure Chris Frey and Associate Dean of Graduate Programs and Postdoctoral Affairs Kara Peters, oversees the facilities and activities of research and graduate studies in the college.
 It is responsible for the Office of Research Administration and Engineering Online, as well as for the college’s graduate programs, research labs and centers.